 This Department is responsible for the infrastructure services and projects of the Municipality.
-This department is led by Mr Ashley America, the newly (2 January 2018) appointed Manager and can be contacted on 023 541 1014/36 or email at ashley@pamun.gov.za.
+This department is led by Mr Ashley America and can be contacted on 023 541 1014/36 or email at ashley@pamun.gov.za.

 This Department oversees the following services: